CollectionAfrican Art Archive

 BAMUM Paired Ancestral Ritual Bells (170 cm — Matoum Chieftain + Wife Commemoration)

-A spectacular pair of monumental, 170 cm tall brass bells, their lower conical bodies heavily ornamented with geometric textures and smaller dangling bells.
-Each bell is surmounted by a highly expressive, fully realized ancestral figure holding implements of power.
+A pair of monumental, 170 cm tall brass bells, their lower conical bodies ornamented with geometric textures and smaller dangling bells.
+Each bell is surmounted by an expressive, fully realized ancestral figure holding implements of power.

 1. Aesthetic Style and Monumental Metallurgy

-These towering bells from the Matoum Chiefdom represent an astonishing feat of Grassfields lost-wax casting.
+These towering bells associated with the Matoum Chiefdom represent a notable example of Grassfields lost-wax casting.
 The aesthetic marries acoustic functionality with complex sculptural portraiture.
-The figures crowning the bells — rendered with the wide, expressive eyes and dynamic postures typical of the Bamum style — are physically elevated above the heavily decorated acoustic chambers.
-The intricate detailing on the bell bodies, simulating woven rattan and cowrie shells, underscores the exceptional level of technical refinement achieved by regional foundries in scaling up the cire perdue process.
+The figures crowning the bells — rendered with the wide, expressive eyes and dynamic postures typical of the Bamum style — are physically elevated above the decorated acoustic chambers.
+The intricate detailing on the bell bodies, simulating woven rattan and cowrie shells, underscores the technical complexity achieved by regional foundries in scaling up the cire perdue process.

 2. Ritual Function and the Acoustic Ancestors

-According to Hornek's field notes, these figures represent two high-ranking ancestors, likely a former chieftain and his principal wife.
-The integration of ancestral portraits with monumental bells points to a profound ritual purpose.
+According to documentation attributed to Hornek, these figures are described as representing two high-ranking ancestors, likely a former chieftain and his principal wife.
+The integration of ancestral portraits with monumental bells points to a ritual purpose.
 In Grassfields cosmology, bells are commonly used as acoustic instruments of state and spiritual power during critical state ceremonies or funeral rites; here, the specific power and presence of the depicted chieftain and his wife is invoked through the paired iconography, allowing their spirits to guide and bless the Matoum community.

-The brass surfaces of these 170 cm bells exhibit a deeply complex, mottled patina.
+The brass surfaces of these 170 cm bells exhibit a complex, mottled patina.
 The lower sections show areas of green verdigris and dark oxidation typical of heavy copper alloys stored in tropical environments.
 The strike zones of the bells show structural smoothing and metallic compaction from decades of being rung with wooden mallets.
-The handling polish on the faces of the ancestors validates their continuous use and veneration within the chiefdom's royal treasury.
+The handling polish on the faces of the ancestors is consistent with continuous use and veneration within the chiefdom's royal treasury.

 Summary

-These monumental brass bells are acoustic and visual masterpieces of Bamum statecraft and ancestral veneration.
-Their extraordinary scale and exquisite casting quality make them premier examples of Grassfields metallurgical prestige.
+These monumental brass bells are significant acoustic and visual expressions of Bamum statecraft and ancestral veneration.
+Their scale and casting quality make them notable examples of Grassfields metallurgical prestige.